topo-gps/ios-manual/en/routes/routes_load.rst

 It is also possible to load multiple routes on the map.
 This can be useful if you want to combine or compare different routes.
 If you tap another route in the routes screen it will be added to the map, just as the first loaded route.
 The route line color will be different from the first route.

-It is also possible to load multiple routes at once by enabling the selection mode in the routes tab.
+It is also possible to load multiple routes at once.
+For this :ref:`enable the selection screen <sec-routes-select>` in the routes tab, select the desired routes and tap the map icon in the bottom toolbar.

 In the next section it is explained how to :ref:`remove a route from the map <sec-routes-unload>`.